jeisen0105/Cyclistic/README.md

 ## Introduction

-This project analyzes the Cyclistic Bike-Share case study, developed as part of the Google Data Analytics Professional Certificate capstone.
+This project analyzes the Cyclistic Bike-Share case study, a capstone for the Google Data Analytics Professional Certificate.
 The objective is to answer key business questions by applying the Six-Step Data Analysis Process (Ask, Prepare, Process, Analyze, Share, Act).

 ## Background

 Cyclistic is a bike-share program based in Chicago, offering 5,824 bicycles and 692 docking stations throughout the city.
 Unlike many competitors, Cyclistic provides a variety of bicycle types—including reclining bikes, hand tricycles, and cargo bikes—designed to accommodate riders with different needs, making the service more inclusive and accessible.

 The company offers flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
-While this approach appeals to a broad range of users, the company’s marketing director believes that long-term success depends on increasing the number of annual members.
+While this approach appeals to a broad range of users, the company’s marketing director believes that long-term success is dependent on increasing the number of annual members.

 ## Scenario